cloudfoundry/diego-windows-release/docs/INSTALL.md

 ## Setup the windows cell

-TODO: enhance this section

-1. Run the `setup.ps1` script inside the instance to enable the required Windows features and configure the DNS settings that the cell will need.
+1. Download the `setup.ps1` from our [latest release](https://github.com/pivotal-cf/diego-windows-msi/releases/latest).
+From inside File explorer right click on the file and click `Run with powershell`.
+The script will enable the required Windows features and configure the DNS settings that the cell will need.

 ## Install the MSI